Getting Started with stdapi.ai¶

 - Configure AWS credentials

-Example 1: Quick Start (3 lines of code)¶
+Example 1: Quick Start¶

 Deploy it: